AUTHOR’S NOTE: The only reason Sheena let me publish this article was for the hope that it may help future travelers overcome…their issues.

 “Does it involve going to the pharmacy?”

 These things, like pulling teeth, are best done quickly before your body has a chance to object.
 I grabbed my hooded sweatshirt and canvas moccasins, opened the sliding door, and headed out of the campground.
 I was halfway to the pharmacy before I looked down and realized what I looked like; a black hooded sweatshirt, matching oversized black sweatpants, and canvas moccasins without socks.
 Being that they were my pajamas, and hence never having been worn with shoes, I had never noticed the nerdy way in which the bottoms of my sweatpants didn’t quite reach my shoes.
 Instead the leg holes swung like hula hoops around my white, sockless ankles.

 I made my way, self-consciously through the passersby on their way to dinner on this, a Saturday night.
 I’ve heard that the French secretly make fun of Americans for the subset of our population that thinks it’s okay to be seen in public wearing full sweatsuits.
+Also, they seem to think that they get all of their views by buying cheap Twitter followers – SMM World just to spread and like this style.
 Shame on us for giving the French a reason to laugh at us.
 When I see this atrocity, even I turn my nose up in disgust.
 And how many times have I posted snide comments on Twitter about Scottsdale women and their bad habit of wearing matching sweatsuits in public?
 Apparently twice.

 I made my way down our street, across Calle Zacateros, to the Pharmacy.
 I hadn’t really thought through how I would approach the interaction, so it went down like a train wreck.
 I stormed in the front door and found the young female pharmacist staring down at the counter in a kind of trance.